robenkleene/audio-references/ios/garageband-ios.md

 ## Notes

-- Playing effects after the visual EQ seems to cause problems
+- Playing effects after the visual EQ seems to cause problems?
+- When merged tracks sound completely different it's because their volume needs to be adjusted?